-Authenticx’s VP of Product Innovation Michael Armstrong and CEO Amy Brown recently sat down to discuss the challenges they faced in corporate America that can now be resolved with Authenticx.
+Authenticx’s VP of Product Innovation Michael Armstrong and CEO Amy Brown recently sat down to discuss the challenges they faced in corporate America that can now be resolved using AI technology with Authenticx.

 Could you each share your perspective on how Authenticx is solving problems for corporate America today?